Expensify/App/.github/PULL_REQUEST_TEMPLATE.md

 ### Fixed Issues
 <!---
 1. Please postfix `$` with a URL link to the GitHub issue this Pull Request is fixing.
+For example, `$ https://github.com/Expensify/App/issues/123`.
 2. Please postfix  `PROPOSAL:` with a URL link to your GitHub comment, which contains the approved proposal (i.e. the proposal that was approved by Expensify).
+For example, `PROPOSAL: https://github.com/Expensify/App/issues/123#issuecomment-1369752925`

 Do NOT add the special GH keywords like `fixed` etc, we have our own process of managing the flow.
 It MUST be an entire link to the github issue and your comment proposal ; otherwise, the linking and its automation will not work as expected.